 In Louisiana, strict regulations govern the roadways we share with commercial trucks to create safe roads for everyone.
-When trucking violations occur, the consequences can be severe—not just for negligent truckers but for everyone sharing the road with them.
-That’s why the Federal Motor Carrier Safety Administration and Louisiana state law set high safety standards for truck drivers and trucking companies.
+When trucking violations occur, the consequences can be severe for negligent truckers and everyone sharing the road with them.
+That’s why the Federal Motor Carrier Safety Administration and Louisiana’s state laws set high safety standards for truck drivers and trucking companies.

 Trucking companies and drivers guilty of negligence face serious legal consequences when they cause accidents.
-Trucking violations can lead to catastrophic accidents, leaving victims in need of knowledgeable and experienced legal assistance.
+In turn, victims need knowledgeable and experienced legal assistance.
 If a negligent trucking company or driver injured you or a loved one, call us at (337) 477-7222 or fill out our online contact form to schedule your free consultation.

 What Regulations Must Trucking Companies Abide by in Louisiana?

 The FMCSA and the state of Louisiana outline, update, and enforce commercial trucking regulations based on current data and best practices.
 When commercial trucking companies and drivers follow these laws, they significantly increase the safety of Louisiana’s roads.
-However, when they recklessly disregard these laws, catastrophic accidents can occur, harming innocent people.
+However, when they recklessly disregard these laws, innocent people may suffer serious harm.

 Our knowledgeable Lake Charles truck accident lawyers are here to build the strongest case possible on your behalf.
 We can investigate the federal and state regulations relevant to your accident and explain how they impact your right to compensation.